This post provides an example of using AWS CDK in Typescript.

 - awxinvt-helper.sh: once the private stack is up and the installation has completed, we need to add the hosts to AWX inventory.
 This script gets the instance ID and IP addresses of the private instances, and uses Rest API calls to create inventory and populate it with hosts.
 Ansible has multiple ways of authentication.
 This script uses the non-stateful basic authentication with each curl command requiring credential.
 Ansible Rest API guide is provided here and be wary of the convention where URI must end with a slash.

-This project is just a start of AWX on AWS project.
+This project is just a start of AWX on AWS CDK project using Typescript.
 In real life scenarios, there are some work to do to make this even more automated.
 For example, use cfn-hup service to monitor changes of private stack, and therefore update inventories accordingly.